 Many of the symptoms of a black widow bite can look like those of other conditions.
-But if you think you’ve been bitten by this spider, make an appointment to see your doctor.
+But if you think you’ve been bitten by this spider, call your doctor or a poison control center right away.

-IMPORTANT: If you suspect your child was bitten by a black widow, get to the emergency room right away.
+IMPORTANT: If you suspect your child was bitten by a black widow, get them to the emergency room.
 These bites can be fatal in young children as well as older people.

-In the meantime, try these tips to ease your symptoms and prevent further infection:
+In the meantime, you can try these tips to ease your symptoms and prevent further infection:

 - Wash the area with soap and water.

 - Apply a cold washcloth or ice pack wrapped in cloth to the area.

 - Take an over-the-counter pain reliever like acetaminophen.